apache/incubator-resilientdb/docs/README.md

 - **Original Repository:** [ResilientApp/nexus](https://github.com/ResilientApp/nexus)
 - **Integration Status:** The fork includes all GraphQ-LLM UI components and API routes
 - **Setup:** Simply clone the fork - no additional modifications needed!

-**For your own fork:**
-If you want to create your own fork with GraphQ-LLM integration, see `SETUP_NEXUS_FORK.md` for detailed instructions.

 ---